trevorstedman/QRMote/README.md

 ```

 Create a "client" HTML page with the following javascript, replacing 'websockethost' with the hostname of the host running your websocket server.
+Put qrmote.js in the same directory (or put it in a known place and modify the script tag appropriately).

 ```html
 <script src="qrmote.js"></script>